 More than 3 million people in the United States are affected by glaucoma, a disease that increases pressure on the optic nerve, which transmits images from the eye to the brain.
 Most patients with glaucoma have few or no early symptoms, but if the condition is not treated effectively by lowering intraocular pressure with medication, laser therapy, or surgery, patients can suffer permanent vision loss.

-Traditional glaucoma surgery itself carries the potential risk of temporary or, less often, permanent vision loss, and usually requires a long recovery period with multiple follow-up appointments.
-Today, however, we can offer patients two new glaucoma medications for lowering intraocular pressure, an office-based laser treatment, as well as minimally invasive glaucoma surgeries (MIGS) that are relatively safe and effective with the potential for quicker visual recovery.
+Traditional glaucoma surgery carries the potential risk of temporary or, less often, permanent vision loss, and usually requires a long recovery period with multiple follow-up appointments.
+Today, however, we can offer patients several new glaucoma medications for lowering intraocular pressure, an office-based laser treatment, as well as minimally invasive glaucoma surgeries (MIGS) that are relatively safe and effective with the potential for quicker visual recovery.

 The latest glaucoma treatments

 Glaucoma treatment usually begins with the use of topical medication to lower intraocular pressure.
 Some of the newer medications on the market are eye drops called VYZULTA (latanoprostene bunod ophthalmic solution) and Rhopressa (netarsudil ophthalmic solution).
 VYZULTA is a modification of a current class of medications currently used to treat glaucoma – the prostaglandin analogs.
 This drug helps lower intraocular pressure by increasing the drainage of fluid (aqueous humor) from the eye.